 1. A verbal warning is given three times.

 This is for behaviour such as talking out of turn, getting out of the seat, shouting, not responding to a teacher's request or not attempting to follow the Westward Code of Conduct.

 2. If the unwanted behaviour continues after three verbal warnings then the pupil's name will be written onto the amber section of the traffic light system.

-All names written onto the amber section of the traffic light system will stay on the traffic light until the end of the week and will be recorded with a reason in the behaviour book kept in the staffroom.
+All names written onto the amber section of the traffic light system will stay on the traffic light until the end of the week and will be recorded with a reason within the wwsch.net Google Drive ‘Behaviour Record’ log.
 This record will enable patterns of behaviour to be identified over time.